CodedByArizola/CodedByArizola/README.md

 ### 👋 Hello World
-I’m Alex, a first-generation software engineer with multi-language experience and a strong foundation built through freelance work since 2019.

 * 🧑‍🤝‍🧑 [Connect with me on LinkedIn!](linkedin.alexarizola.dev)
 * 📧 [Emailing me is the best way to get in touch!](mailto:contact@alexarizola.dev)